onhate/schemorger/README.md

 schemorger (beta)
 ==========

-SchemOrger is a Java Library for generating schema.org hidden html snippets for SEO and Rich Snippets.
+SchemOrger is a Java Library for generating schema.org **hidden html snippets** for SEO and Rich Snippets.
+It will generate hidden schema.org metatags for your page.

 It's really simple to use, like this: